Movatterモバイル変換

 Anakin Skywalker

-The Phantom Menace introduced the possibility that Anakin could be theChosen One of an ancient Jedi prophecy, who is destined to bring balance to the Force.
-Lucas stated in an interview that "Anakin is the Chosen One.
+The 1999 filmThe Phantom Menace—the first film of the prequel trilogy—introduced the possibility that Anakin could be theChosen One of an ancient Jedi prophecy, who is destined to bring balance to the Force.
+Lucas, who directed all three films in the trilogy, stated in an interview that "Anakin is the Chosen One.
 Even when Anakin turns into Darth Vader, he is still the Chosen One."
 Hayden Christensen said of Anakin: "He believes that he's the Chosen One.
 He's not doing wrong things knowing that it's having a negative impact.
-So there's that sort of naivety to him ... and it makes him more human in a lot of ways."[36]
-Lucas later clarified that the plot element of Anakin'svirgin birth was meant to align the character with heroes from mythology in general and not specificallyJesus.[37]
+So there's that sort of naivety to him ... and it makes him more human in a lot of ways."[33]
+Lucas has stated that the circumstances of Anakin's birth are mysterious to align him with heroes from mythology, such asHercules.[34]

 After completingprincipal photography forRevenge of the Sith in 2003, Lucas made changes to Anakin's character by rewriting his turn to the dark side.
 He accomplished this through editing the principal footage and filming new scenes duringpickups in London in 2004.
 In previous versions of the script, Anakin had several reasons for turning to the dark side, including his sincere belief that the Jedi were plotting to seize control of the Republic.
-Although he retains this belief in the finished film, Lucas's changes emphasized his desire to rescue Padmé from death.
-Thus, in the theatrical version ofRevenge of the Sith, Anakin falls to the dark side primarily to save Padmé.[38]
+Although he retains this belief in the finished film, Lucas' changes emphasized his desire to rescue Padmé from death.
+Thus, in the theatrical version ofRevenge of the Sith, Anakin falls to the dark side primarily to save Padmé.[35]

 Portrayals